Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog

 The difference between the results of this study and of previous studies using Catalog~1 data can be explained in a few ways.
 Using the full injections sample, this analysis fits a population model which simultaneously models both the energy distributions and the redshift distributions of FRBs.
 In the work presented by \citet{hashimoto2022}, redshifts are directly inferred from $\dm$ measurements rather than treating them as separate parameters, and they thus explored the redshift evolution of the derived FRB energy functions.
 Both \citet{qiang2022} and \citet{zhangzhang22} generate Monte Carlo distributions from varied redshift and energy distributions, and then test them against the publicly available CHIME/FRB Catalog~1 data.
 While this approach allows for explicit testing of different evolutionary models (i.e., including time delays), it does not fit specific parameters to the data --- it can only test how consistent a dataset may be with a tested distribution.
+Additionally, these previous studies did not have access to the full injections sample to calibrate out observational selection effects with their methodology.
 We do test one more toy model, elaborated on in Appendix~\ref{sec:time_delay_sfrmodel}, to explore the potential constraining power of our data for FRBs from older stellar populations.
 Ultimately, though, because our result of $n =$~\n\ has such large uncertainties, we conclude that our data cannot meaningfully constrain how the FRB population evolves with the star formation history of the universe.
 However, localizations to host galaxies and direct redshift measurements for the FRBs may enable better constraints in the future.
 They would enable determination of information such as stellar masses, which one can then use to also test whether FRB host galaxies track the stellar mass function (e.g., as \citealt{bhandari2022} did with ASKAP FRBs).